|

 professional practices underlying groundwater

 pollution, hydrology and remediation.
-Although
+Although some

 areas are necessarily surveyed in the interest of

-time, technical depth is the norm in the majority
+time, technical depth is the norm in the majority of

-of sessions.
-Like any short course, some
+sessions.
+Like any short course, some experience is

-course teaches basic principles before dealing
+basic principles before dealing with more advanced

-with more advanced topics.
-The course succeeds in
+topics.
+The course succeeds in significantly

-significantly enhancing the technical skills of
+enhancing the technical skills of all the

-all the participants without losing the neophytes
+participants without losing the neophytes and

-practical experience.
-This is the highest rated
+experience.
+This is the highest rated course in the

-course in the industry - no course teaches so
+industry - no course teaches so much! |

-Short Courses
+Groundwater Short Courses

 The widespread